-Rosie was splayed, motionless, over the bonnet of the parked car, her head sagging down over the front, her neck broken.
+Rosie was splayed and motionless over the bonnet of the parked car, her head sagging down over the front, her neck broken.
 She was clearly dead, having taken the full impact of the bus as it accelerated away from the bus stop.

 The driver immediately phoned for an ambulance before jumping out of his cab, and then checked for a pulse, which he felt sure was not going to be there.
-He grimaced as he did so and tried to look away.
-Streams of blood ran down the bonnet, over the front of the car and pooled on the street.
+He grimaced as he did, trying to look away.
+Streams of blood ran down the bonnet and over the front of the car, pooling on the street.
 The tips of her long blonde hair, already beginning to stain the colour of her blood, nestled in the widening red pool.

 “Stupid bitch!
 We might as well get something for our trouble”.

 They, too, pulled up their cameras and recorded the scene, in all its gore.

 Several hours after Rosie’s death, Carl and Fred were in their office at The International’s HQ, or what used to be their office until recently.
 The office was hardly recognisable to what it had been only a week before.
 The four interconnecting rooms that made up the office space had been crammed with electronic monitoring equipment.
 It looked more like mission control for a space flight than a typical media office.
 Banks of flat screen computer monitors lined each workspace and a touch screen commanded the majority of most desks, with more monitors hung from a metal lattice work attached to the ceiling.